-- Assigned technician consults the work order for instructions
+- Assigned technician consults the WO for instructions

 - Assigned technician signs off after completing the task

-- Management files the work order or CMMS automatically stores it as “closed.”
+- Management files the WO or CMMS automatically stores it as “closed.”

 Of course, the primary advantage of digital work requests is that assigned tasks will no longer fall through the cracks.
 Organizations, both big and small, often struggle to balance work requests with planned maintenance activities.

 Cloud-based digitization combined with at-a-glance, work order management calendars allows businesses to never lose sight of open maintenance projects.
 Let’s take a closer look at how the maintenance management process works with CMMS.

 Computerized Maintenance Management Software (CMMS) and WOs